 We hear calls like this all the time.
 A father calls indicating that he is on the birth certificate for a child that was born out-of-wedlock.
 The mom for whatever reason will not let him see the child.
 He indicates that he is on the birth certificate and cannot understand why she can keep the child from him.

 This tale is a common one.
-While lots is often made about the so-called dads that are not involved, most law firms get more calls from dads who are involved or want to be involved and don’t know how to do so.
+While lots are often made about the dads that are not involved, most law firms get more calls from dads who are involved or want to be involved and don’t know how to do so.

 May unmarried dads out there think the birth certificate gives them custody rights.
 Or, if they are not on the birth certificate, and have a DNA test, they believe that this gives them custody rights.

 While an acknowledgment on a birth certificate or a positive DNA test is a good thing for dads who want to be involved, they still need a custody order (called a parenting plan in many states) to have an enforceable right to custody.
 A parenting plan denotes the specific custody schedule a parent has, including the days of the week and the times.
 It sets forth the holiday schedule and summer schedule.
 It explains who has legal and physical custody.